-During the year ended 31 December 2020, the Company incurred a loss before tax of EUR4,736,922 (2019: profit before tax of EUR709,737).
-As at 31 December 2020, its current liabilities exceeded current assets by EUR7,328,523 (2019: EUR5,335,578).
+During the year ended 31 December 2021, the Company incurred a loss before tax of EUR1,046,896 (2020: loss before tax of EUR4,736,922).
+As at 31 December 2021, its current liabilities exceeded current assets by EUR4,713,220 (2020: EUR7,328,523).

 These financial statements have been prepared on a going concern basis.
 The Directors have made appropriate assessment of the going concern and reviewed the Company's budget for the next financial year.
-The Directors are confident that the Company has adequate resources to remain in operation for the foreseeable future and meet its liabilities when they fall due.
-The Directors have therefore continued to adopt the going concern basis of accounting in preparing these annual financial statements subject to the uncertainty noted in this section.
-The financial statements do not contain the adjustments that would result if the Company was unable to continue as a going concern.
+The Directors are confident that the Company has adequate resources to remain in operation for the foreseeable future, and to meet its liabilities when they fall due.
+The Directors have therefore continued to adopt the going concern basis of accounting in preparing these annual financial statements.